Roy-Tuhin/maskrcnn_sophisticate-/readme/how_to_setup_env.md

 ## 8. Setup Pre-trained models

-1. the model configuration files should be available under: `/codehub/cfg/model/release`
+1. The model configuration files should be available under: `/codehub/cfg/model/release`
-2. the model/weight files should be available under: `/aimldl-dat/release`.
+2. The model/weight files should be available under: `/aimldl-dat/release`.
 This should follow the below directory structue
   ```bash
   ├── matterport
   │   └── coco_things